Isabela Island

 What Isabela Island Is Best For

-Isabela is best for travelers who want the most natural and least built-up version of the Galapagos.
+Isabela Island is best for travelers who want the most natural and least built-up version of the Galápagos.
 It is a strong choice if you care about landscapes as much as wildlife: volcanoes, lava fields, and long open coastline.
 Days here feel slower, but the experiences can be more immersive, especially if you like hiking and wildlife together.

 Largest Island, Least Developed